 Acme produces three mainstage productions and several smaller shows and events each year.
 In addition, every summer, Acme members organize and teach a series of drama classes for approximately 75 K-8 thespians.
 In Acme's summer drama classes, K-8 actors and technicians are exposed to all aspects of theatre creation and have an introduction to the kind of responsibility and accountability that Acme productions demand.

 Acme's youth membership takes the lead in all of the company's theatrical operations, with the mentorship of a small cadre of adults.
 This mandate for youth leadership is what gives Acme its unique value.
 Teens who participate in Acme don't just act, or design and create technical elements: they work toward a common goal and learn accountability to themselves and each other.
 The success of every production is entirely up to the young people themselves.

-For over 40 years, Acme has provided Davis youth in-depth training in theatrical and life skills.
-This program has always been available at absolutely no cost to the high school company members and their families.
-Acme is financially sustained through ticket sales for performances, fees paid by parents of K-8 students who attend the Drama Camp program, individual donations, fundraiser events, corporate sponsorship, and grant funding.
+For over 40 years, Acme has provided hands-on training in theatrical and life skills for youth in and around Davis.
+This program has always been available at absolutely no cost to company participants.
+Acme is financially sustained through ticket sales, fees paid for the K-8 drama camp, individual donations, fundraiser events, corporate sponsorships, and grant funding.